ccang/689Bastet/Readme.txt

 689Bastet won't give you the brick you want most, but try to give you the brick you don't want.
 Are you waiting for a long I-brick to clear 4 lines?
 It won't give you!
 If you want to be frustrated and smash your phone, 689Bastet is for you!

+To Install:
+1. Go to the folder "App" and download the file "app-release.apk"
+2. If you saved this file to your computer, copy it to your Android phone
+3. Run this file in your phone.

 ------------------------------------------------------------------------------------------------------------------